-A student who is indebted to the university may be prohibited from attending class, taking final examinations, or registering for future terms.
-Indebtedness to the University may also prevent conferring of a degree, issuance of a diploma, or issuance of a transcript.
+A student who is indebted to the university may be prohibited from attending class or registering for future terms.
+Indebtedness to the University may also prevent conferring of a degree and issuance of a diploma or a transcript.

-Students who have a repayment obligation for federal or state grant or loan funds (Pell Grant, Perkins Loan, SEOG, Supplemental Loan for Students or Stafford Loan) are not permitted to receive federal, state or institutional financial aid.
+Students who have a repayment obligation for federal, state or loan funds (including but not limited to Pell Grant, SEOG, SCNBG, Perkins Loan, Stafford Loan, SC Life Scholarship, etc.) are not permitted to receive federal, state or institutional financial aid.